The “Hitting Rock Bottom” Myth

 - Positive and external incentives.
 Not all factors have to be negative.
 If someone sees enough positive reinforcement associated with ending use, they will be more likely to do so.

 These factors increase motivation.
 Motivation is a key agent of change associated with substance use disorders.
-If enough motivation is present, the recovery process has a higher chance of success.
-Previous views of motivation saw the level as unchangeable unless the person was confronted with a major crisis.
+If enough motivation is present, the recovery process has a greater chance of success.
+Previous views of motivation saw it as unchangeable unless the person was confronted with a major crisis.

-The “rock bottom” myth supports a way of thinking that may stigmatize the addicted person by equating their continued use with a lack of desire to quit using.
-If treatment was unsuccessful for whatever reason, it is often perceived as the fault of the client, and other factors such as the quality of treatment may be ignored.
-In actuality, the National Institute on Drug abuse characterizes addiction as a chronic condition that is associated with periods of recovery and relapse, so resistance, continued use, and poor outcomes are likely during the process.
+The “rock bottom” concept supports a way of thinking that may stigmatize the addicted person by equating their continued use with a lack of desire to quit using drugs or alcohol.
+If treatment was unsuccessful, it is often perceived as the fault of the client, and other factors such as the quality of treatment may be ignored.
+In reality, addiction is described as a chronic condition that is associated with periods of recovery and relapse, so resistance, continued use, and poor outcomes are likely during the process.7

-Presently, the concept of motivation is changing to view it in different terms.
-According to SAMHSA, motivation is:
+Presently, the concept of motivation is changing.
+According to SAMHSA, motivation is:6

 - The center aspect of change.